turris-cz/user-docs/docs/basics/sentinel/threat-detection.md

 ---
 board: shield, mox, omnia, 1.x
 ---
-# Data Collection
+# Threat detection

-One of the initial motives that led to the development of the Turris router was to set up a secure home router that is capable of responding to current threats in almost real time.
-However a large amount of data is needed to identify an attacker and distinguish it from the usual traffic.

-The data collection system [Sentinel](../apps/sentinel.md) is a key source of such data.
-We use this data to build and distribute a [dynamic firewall](dynfw/collect-dynfw.md) which afterwards helps keep your router secure.
-As a result, enabling data collection helps to protect your own router (and home) as well as to protect the rest of the world.
+The Sentinel threat detection subsystem is a key source of data which are used to build the [dynamic firewall](dynfw.md) (and other analyses) which then help to keep your router secure.
+As a result, taking part in Sentinel threat detection project helps to protect your own router (and home) as well as to protect the rest of the world.

-## What data do we collect?
+## What kind of data does Sentinel threat detection need?

-There are multiple sources of data we collect.
-Depending on the source used, the type of data varies.
+There are multiple components in the threat detection subsystem.
+Depending on the component used, the type of data which is sent to our servers varies.
 On you router you can notably enable *Firewall monitoring*, deploy *Minipots* or use *HaaS*.

 ### Firewall monitoring

-Firewall data is one of the key data sources for [Sentinel](../apps/sentinel.md).
+Firewall logs are one of the key data sources for [Sentinel](../apps/sentinel.md).
-Using firewall data we can determine which attackers tries to exploit potential vulnerabilities on a particular port.
-We collect attacker's IP address and local port number.
+Using firewall logs we can determine which attackers tries to exploit potential vulnerabilities on a particular port.
+We collect attacker's IP address and number of port he is trying to attack.

 ### Minipot

 The word "Minipot" is a combination of the words "mini" and "Honeypot".
-Honeypot, also called a fake server, is a way to imitate some kind of service, usually attractive to a potential attacker.
+Honeypot, also called a fake server, is a way to mimick some kind of service or protocol, usually attractive to a potential attacker.

 Turris Minipot is a lightweight Honeypot which emulates only minimal subset of each protocol, answering an "incorrect password" to each log in attempt.
 We